brxken128/dexios-book/src/Introduction.md

 The [ChaCha20-Poly1305 crate](https://github.com/RustCrypto/AEADs/tree/master/chacha20poly1305) has received a security audit by NCC group, with no significant findings.
 You can view the audit [here](https://research.nccgroup.com/2020/02/26/public-report-rustcrypto-aes-gcm-and-chacha20poly1305-implementation-review/)

 The `deoxys` crate does not have a formal audit, and it is still rather experimental.
 Due to how new Deoxys is, relatively speaking, it's extremely hard to find a good implementation.
 We opted to use one created by the same [RustCrypto Team](https://github.com/RustCrypto) that almost all of our other cryptographic dependencies rely on.
-You **will** experience decreased encryption and decryption performance while using Deoxys.
+You **will** experience decreased encryption and decryption performance while using Deoxys. **NOTE: As of v8.8.0, encryption using `Deoxys` has been temporarily disabled.
+We weren't happy with the performance and agreed it would be best to remove this functionality until it improves.
+You may still decrypt any files that were encrypted with `Deoxys`.**

 We use `BLAKE3-Balloon` hashing for passwords (as of v8.7.0), and older versions used `argon2id` with good, hard parameters.
 Both hashing algorithms are regarded as secure, and both APIs are provided by the RustCrypto Team.